 Additionally, there are currently thirteen public water supply wells within the watershed, identified in Figure III-7.
-These wells do not currently have delineated wellhead protections areas or established management plans, but will develop them in the future.
-The LSCWMO will coordinate the development and implementation of these plans.
+These wells do not currently have delineated wellhead protections areas or established management plans.

 Groundwater Quality

 Karst features, thin surficial deposits, and faults make groundwater quality in the watershed highly susceptible to surface activity.
 Nitrates are an identified water quality concern and were found to be in high concentrations in groundwater in southern Washington by the Minnesota Department of Health (MDH) and Washington County.
 Sources of nitrate were identified as part of the Cottage Grove Area Nitrate Study.
 Additional information regarding this study is included in this section under III-2 Summary of Existing and Future Studies.